driftgeek/js-basics-to-pro-stuff/README.md

 This is a refresher of Javascript.
 I am using Coding with Mosh tutorials to enhance my skills.
-There appears to be 3 levels so I am starting from the beginning.
+There are 3 levels so I am starting from the beginning.